tamkeen-tms/electron-basic-updater/README.md

 # What it is
-> An NodeJs for Electron, that handles the application updates, in the most basic way.
+> A NodeJs module for Electron, that handles the application updates, in the most basic way.

 ## How it works (Read this first)
 * EBU (Electron Basic Updater) was built to handle the process of updating an Electron app in the most basic way; **it simply replaces the application files (at /resources/app/) with the new ones representing the "update"!**
-    > If this is what you are looking for then hope you like it, else please check out a more advanced tool to handle this, somthing like [electron-updater](https://www.npmjs.com/package/electron-updater).
+    > If this is what you are looking for then I hope you like it, else please check out a more advanced tool to handle this, somthing like [electron-updater](https://www.npmjs.com/package/electron-updater).
 Or have a look at [this](http://electron.atom.io/docs/v0.33.0/api/auto-updater/).
 * The check for "updates" must by triggered by the application. **EBU doesn't make any kind of periodic checks on its own**.
-I suggest you use something like [node-schedule](https://www.npmjs.com/package/node-schedule) for this task.
+You can use  something like [node-schedule](https://www.npmjs.com/package/node-schedule) for this task.
-* EBU talks to an API (let's call it so) to tell it if there is an update pending installation.
+* EBU talks to an API (let's call it so) to tell it if there is a new update.
     * The API recieves a request from EBU with the client's **current version of the application (must be specified inside the application package.json file)**.
     * The API then responds with the new update, ... or simply *false* to abort.
     * If there's an update available the API should respond with the *source* for this update **.zip** file.